artvabas/RepairCafeCureApp/README.md

 > Workorder progress, from open to closure, with track on history.

-> Invoices, automotic creation and history view.
+> Invoices, automatic creation and history view.

 > Report creating, for tax and diagnostic purposes.

 > Administrotor level: Database maintenance and security settings.

 > History search, for faster repairs.